jsebaltazar/dice-game/README.md

 # dice-game

->A simple dice game that uses html, css, and javascript
+>A simple dice game that uses html, css, and javascript.
+Click the screenshot to start and Press F5 to refresh the page and generate the dice!

 **Technologies used**
 - <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5">HTML5</a>